Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 Some insoles are more expensive than others.
 It's about $40 or more for custom fit shoe inserts.
 Some stores have "foot mapping" machines that measure the pressure on the bottom of your feet as you stand.
-After measurement, the machine recommends a specific type of shoe insert based on the measurements.
+After measurement, the machine recommends a specific type of insert based on the measurements.
 This may be worth the money if the "off the shelf" inserts in the $5 to $15 price range don't solve your issues.

-Which Is the Best Shoe Insert?
+What Is the Best Shoe Insert?

 I found some cool-looking inserts with gel in the heel that looked promising and cost about $15.
 However, these inserts were intended to help with back pain according to the description on the package.
-I decided to go ones that specifically help with foot pain.
+I decided to go with ones that specifically help with foot pain.

 The inserts I selected were 3/4 length inserts.
 This means that the insert does not go all the way to the toe of the shoe.
 This makes it easier to insert and remove them.
 Easy removal and insertion of the inserts are important to me since I plan to move the inserts between my black shoes and my brown shoes frequently.

 How Long Do Shoe Inserts Last?